MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 author: "Rkarlin"
 ms.author: "rkarlin"
 ---
-# Activity filters
+# Activities
-  Below is a list of the file filters that can be applied.
+  Below is a list of the activity filters that can be applied.
 Most filters support multiple values as well as NOT, in order to provide you with a very powerful tool for policy creation.

 -   Activity – Search only for specific activities, for example, all file uploads, logins from a new device and failed logins